Breadcrumb

 1. What are Research Records?

-Typically, research records refer to any type of records or materials that document your research effort.
-These can be electronic or hard copy as in various forms of logs, notebooks, correspondence, videos, computer databases, audio or digital records, or even the actual products of experiments.
+Research records include any materials that document research activities.
+These records may be electronic or physical and can take many forms, including logs, notebooks, correspondence, videos, databases, audio files, digital records, or the products of experiments.

-In addition to maintaining accurate and complete research records for data analysis, all records relating to the conduct of the project are important including those that document the management of the research funds and the intellectual property.
+In addition to maintaining accurate and complete records for data analysis, researchers should retain all materials related to conducting a project.
+This includes documentation related to research funding and intellectual property.

-Although not an inclusive list, research records typically include:
+Although not an exhaustive list, research records may include:

-- Laboratory research: lab notes, notebooks, computer databases, microscopic slides, gels, images, photos, videos, laboratory equipment printouts, and records of statistical and other data analysis.
+- Laboratory research: Lab notes, notebooks, computer databases, microscope slides, gels, images, photos, videos, laboratory equipment printouts, and records of statistical and other data analyses.

-- Animal research: protocol binders with IACUC- approved protocols with all approved modifications, animal health records, surgical or treatment records, breeding records, drug records, research data files.
+- Animal research: Institutional Animal Care and Use Committee (IACUC)-approved protocols and approved modifications, animal health records, surgical or treatment records, breeding records, drug records, and research data files.

-- Clinical trials: regulatory binders which include CHR approvals, protocols, informed consent documents, monitoring reports, adverse event reports, and other documents pertaining to sponsors, drugs and devices.
-Other clinical records can include records for research data, data analysis, audio and video tapes of subjects, images of subjects and any other type of record that can identify persons that data were collected from.
+- Clinical trials: Approvals, protocols, informed consent documents, monitoring reports, adverse event reports, and documentation related to sponsors, drugs, and devices.
+Additional records may include research data, analyses, audio and video recordings, images, or other materials that could identify participants.

-- Funding: records and correspondence relating to the grant financial records, purchasing records, scope of work, budgets, and service records.
+- Funding: Records and correspondence relating to the funding sources, financial records, purchasing records, scopes of work, budgets, and service records.

-- All correspondence with granting agencies, institutions, and collaborators.
+- Correspondence: Correspondence with granting agencies, institutions, and collaborators.

-The University of Iowa Policy Manual includes description of UI’s Records Management Program which provides definitions for different types of UI documents and records.
+The University of Iowa Policy Manual describes the university’s Records Management Program and defines different types of institutional documents and records.

-2. What points should I consider when managing my data?
+2. What should I consider when managing my data?

-The integrity of your data is dependent upon having and using a system of data management.
-When determining how data will be collected, recorded, and stored, you should consider the following:
+The integrity of data depends on using a consistent and reliable data management system.
+When determining how data will be collected, recorded, and stored, consider the following:

-- Are the research records legible, accurate, and complete?
-Are they in sequence and dated?
-Is the researcher identified in the records?
+- Are research records legible, accurate, complete, sequential, and dated?
+Is the researcher identified?

-- Have you managed the data so it can be shared if required by funding agencies?
+- Have the data been shared, if required by funding agencies?

-- Would an audit of the research records support your claims in your publications?
+- Would an audit of the research records support claims made in publications?

-- Could co-investigators confirm the accuracy of the manuscript from the laboratory or research notebooks?
+- Could co-investigators confirm the accuracy of the manuscript using the research records?

-Your research records are the source documents for verification of your research by governmental or University investigations and audits.
-Clear, permanent records of research are crucial for clarifying any challenges to your data authenticity, authorship and intellectual property.
+Research records serve as source documents for verification during governmental or university investigations and audits.
+Clear, permanent records of research are essential for addressing questions related to data authenticity, authorship, and intellectual property.

 3. What am I responsible for?

-- Validity and quality of the data and manuscripts.
+- Ensuring the validity and quality of data and manuscripts.

-- Fulfilling all departmental and University research standards, policies, and procedures.
+- Complying with departmental and university research standards, policies, and procedures.

-- Training and monitoring the performance of your students, research fellows, residents, and staff to assure that each has the knowledge, information, and skills necessary to meet these standards.
+- Training and supervising students, research fellows, residents, and staff to ensure they understand and meet these standards.

-At Iowa, researchers are encouraged to retain research data and records for a period of at least five years following publication to provide verification of the validity of the reported results, according to 27.6 of the University of Iowa Policy Manual
+At Iowa, researchers are encouraged to retain research data and records for at least five years after publication to allow verification of reported results, in accordance with Section 27.6 of the University of Iowa Policy Manual.

-In addition to institutional responsibilities, a growing number of U.S. funding agencies such as the National Science Foundation, the National Institutes of Health, and National Endowment for the Humanities-Office of Digital Humanities require researchers to supply detailed, cost-effective plans for managing research data, called Data Management Plans.
+In addition to institutional responsibilities, many U.S. funding agencies such as the National Science Foundation, the National Institutes of Health, and the National Endowment for the Humanities-Office of Digital Humanities, require researchers to provide detailed, cost-effective plans for managing research data, called data management plans.
 These plans typically detail:

-- What data will be kept and for how long
+- What data will be retained and for how long.

-- Policies around data access, use, and attribution/copyright, and preservation
+- Policies around data access, use, attribution, and preservation.

 4. Who can help?

-- The University of Iowa Policy Manual 17.3 Records Management Program
+- University of Iowa Policy Manual 17.3 Records Management Program

-- The University of Iowa Guidebook on Records Management
+- University of Iowa Guidebook on Records Management

 - Guide for Human Subjects Research at the University of Iowa